How to Tune Your LinkedIn Feed for Better Connections (and Better Clients)

 3. Join LinkedIn Groups

 LinkedIn Groups are a low-effort, underrated way to expand your visibility and discover new voices outside your immediate network.
+Most people don’t post much in groups.
+But the groups serve as a list of people who have similar interests to you that you can connect with.

 Bonus: Posts from fellow group members are more likely to show up in your feed — even if you’re not connected.